International Energy Agency: History

-In 2015, the IEA's chief economist Dr. Fatih Birol was appointed executive director, the first time an official from within the organization was picked to lead it.
+In September 2015, the IEA's chief economist Fatih Birol was appointed executive director, the first time an official from within the organization was picked to lead it.
 They have a mandate to modernize the agency on three major pillars: broadening the IEA's mandate on energy security beyond oil to include natural gas and electricity; increasing engagement in emerging economies through new Association partnerships; and expanding the IEA's core focus on clean energy technology and energy efficiency.
+That December, the Paris Agreement was adopted at the United Nations Climate Change Conference (COP21) and the Agency transitioned into direct advocacy for the shipping industry to adopt greener alternatives to hydrocarbon fuels.

-The new category of “Association countries” was created in 2015, allowing countries that do not fit the criteria for IEA membership to become affiliated with the organization and participate in its work.
-China, Indonesia, and Thailand were the first to join and the IEA now has eleven Association countries, including Ukraine since July 2022.
+The new category of "Association countries" was created in 2015, allowing countries that do not fit the criteria for IEA membership to become affiliated with the organization and participate in its work.
+China, Indonesia, and Thailand were the first to join and the IEA now has thirteen Association countries, including Ukraine since July 2022.
 IEA member and Association countries represent over 75% of global energy consumption.

+In 2021, IEA chief Birol called on policymakers to do more to accelerate the clean energy transition and reduce emissions, saying that "Clean-energy technologies are slowly but surely going to replace the existing energy industry."
+The following year, Birole was appointed to an unprecedented third four-year leadership term.

-After the IEA's 2022 Ministerial meeting, a bi-annual high-level meeting of IEA countries, member countries once again expanded the organisation's mandate to include accelerating the global clean energy transition by “supporting countries in the global effort to attain net zero greenhouse gas emissions in the energy sector by mid-century.”
-The “IEA 3.0” mandate also doubles down on strengthening energy security and recognizes the importance of tracking critical minerals and materials to the clean energy transition.
+After the IEA's 2022 Ministerial meeting, a bi-annual high-level meeting of IEA countries, member countries once again expanded the organisation's mandate to include accelerating the global clean energy transition by "supporting countries in the global effort to attain net zero greenhouse gas emissions in the energy sector by mid-century."
+The "IEA 3.0" mandate also doubles down on strengthening energy security and recognizes the importance of tracking critical minerals and materials to the clean energy transition.